-- Kramer Levin Naftalis & Frankel LLP, a law firm used by the Company, billed the Company \$0.1 million and \$0.5 million during the years ended December 31, 2021, and December 31, 2020, respectively, for legal services provided to the Company.
-One of our former directors, Thomas Constance, is a partner at Kramer Levin Naftalis & Frankel LLP. - On May 26, 2017, the Company and M&F entered into a ten-year office lease agreement (the "New HQ Lease"), pursuant to which the Company agreed to lease 3,200 square feet at 27 East 62nd Street, New York, New York.
+- On May 26, 2017, the Company and M&F entered into a ten-year office lease agreement (the "New HQ Lease"), pursuant to which the Company agreed to lease 3,200 square feet at 27 East 62nd Street, New York, New York.
 The Company is utilizing premises leased under the New HQ Lease as its corporate headquarters.
 The Company's rental obligations consist of a fixed rent of \$25,333 per month in the first sixty-three months of the term, subject to a rent abatement for the first six months of the term.
 From the first day of the sixty-fourth month of the term through the expiration or earlier termination of the lease, the Company's rental obligations will consist of a fixed rent of \$29,333 per month.
 In addition to the fixed rent, the Company pays a facility fee, in consideration of the landlord making available certain ancillary services, which commenced on the first anniversary of entry into the lease.
-The facility fee is \$3,859 per month as of December 31, 2021 and will increase by five percent each year. - On October 13, 2018, the Company entered into a consulting agreement with Eric Rose, former Chairman of the Company's Board of Directors.
-Under the agreement, the consulting services included assisting the Company with respect to expanded indications for TPOXX® and other business development opportunities as requested by the Company.
-The term of the agreement was for two years, with compensation for such services at an annual rate of \$200,000.
-During the year ended December 31, 2020, the Company incurred \$156,522 related to services under this agreement.
-As the agreement expired in 2020, the Company did not incur any expenses under this agreement during the year ended December 31, 2021.
+The facility fee is \$4,052 per month as of December 31, 2022 and increases by five percent each year. - Evan A. Knisely, a nominee to the Board of Directors owns a boutique government-relations advisory firm that provides services to the Company.
+In October, 2020, the Company entered into a services agreement with the advisory firm, pursuant to which the firm provides the Company with services in connection with government relations activities for a monthly fee of \$20,000.
+This agreement remains ongoing.
+During the year ended December 31, 2022, the Company incurred expenses of approximately \$0.2 million related to services provided by the advisory firm.